IoT Advancements in 2021

 This will surely become the greatest technological migration after Computers and Smartphone.

-So if you are planning to make any big investments on home or office appliances.
+So, if you are planning to make any big investments on home and office appliances or smart farming devices, just hold your horses for a while and reconsider your options.
 Just hold your horses for a while and reconsider your options.

 As all the present day appliances will become worthless once their IoT enabled counterparts are launched.